rafael-junio/snes-asm-arq1/README.md

 # To run
-Just download any SNES emulator and load the "source.smc"
+Just download any SNES emulator and load the "sourceCompiled.smc"
 # To compile
 Clone this repository on your linux (https://github.com/vhelin/wla-dx) and them on the root of the wla-dx repository: